When Do I Need a Landlord-Tenant Lawyer?

 Sometimes, a tenant may need to speak with a lawyer before becoming a tenant.
 For example, a landlord could discriminate against an applicant based on a protected class.
-Another example is a landlord with a lease agreement containing lease terms violating state law.
+Another example is a landlord with a lease agreement containing lease terms that violate state law.

 Kevin Hirzel, a real estate lawyer in Farmington, Michigan, regularly works with HOA organizations to prepare governing documents and represents them in a variety of legal matters.
 He talks about the passion that real estate lawyers have for their work and clients.
 “I get to deal with people from all different walks of life.
 It’s really interesting, I would say, to interact with all these people.
 It’s a practice area where I feel like I can actually make a big difference in their lives.
 It’s personal for them; it’s their home, their community.”